Casino Payment Methods

 Many of the biggest online casino sites are run by long standing high street bookmakers, such as Ladbrokes and William Hill.
 Many of these now have card schemes that let you link your online account allowing you to deposit and withdraw to or from your wallet in cash.
 This means you do not need to use a bank to deposit funds to play casino and you can also withdraw in cash instantly when you want to.

 Depositing into an online casino site is very easy, although this makes sense as the casino wants you to be able to add funds as easily as possible.

-You usually do not need to verify your account before you deposit, although you generally will before you withdraw.
+You now need to verify your account before you deposit or do anything else, but this has the benefit of making withdrawals easier.
 This means you can add funds to your account as soon as you register, allowing you to play games within minutes.